AnitaYCheng/scalifap/src/registration.md

 ## College Board&reg; approved online program
 - Our Presenters will be utilizing the following proposed format in their sessions:
-	- One third (1/3) synchronous (group) learning
+	- 60 percent synchronous (Zoom group instruction)
-	- One third (1/3) asynchronous instruction (independent activity)
+	- 40 percent asynchronous instruction (independent work/consultation)
-	- One third (1/3) individual learning or one to one with the Presenter
-- The daily scheduled hours will be the same: Monday through Friday, 8:00 am to 3:00 pm (Pacific Time) with time allotted for lunch/breaks.
+- The daily scheduled hours will be the same: Monday through Thursday, 8:00 am to 3:00 pm (Pacific Time) with time allotted for lunch/breaks.
 - The platform for instruction will be Google Classroom and Zoom.
 - Each participant will need a personal Gmail account to access the classroom session.
 Note: Many school Google classroom accounts do not allow access.
 - The Presenters will post their daily schedules when class begins.